There are many different types of note-making strategies. See Note-making Strategies.

 However, use highlighting sparingly.
 Why?
 Highlighting can be used as a procrastination tactic so you can avoid really understanding and working with the text.
 Highlighting is usually about marking what you should learn versus learning it now!

 Reading & Reciting Out loud

-Auditory learners (note the person who mutters under his/her breath while reading) don‘t need to be told that reading out loud is a helpful strategy as they do so naturally.
-If you are not a strong auditory learner, we still recommend trying to recite out loud some of the time as research indicates it has a positive effect on retention.
-For information on the importance of reading and reciting out loud, see Why You Should Read Out Loud? in our module on Active Reading and Note-making (for undergraduate students).
+Trying to recite out loud, at least some of the time, may have a positive effect on retention.
+For information on the importance of reading and reciting out loud, see Why You Should Read Out Loud? in our module on Reading and Note-making (for undergraduate students).